dp2020-dev/blazemeter-ecommerce-automated-tests/README.md

 # Blazemeter (Demo) Shop Automated Functional Tests

-This repository contains basic functional tests designed to help users become familiar with installing, configuring, and using common test automation tools.
+This repository contains basic functional tests to enable installing, configuring, and using common test automation tools.
 These tests verify the functionality of a mock e-commerce web shop at [https://www.demoblaze.com/](https://www.demoblaze.com/).

 ## Test Categories